Take Control of Your Life Today

 How They Affect the Brain

 Like all forms of addiction, pleasure-seeking behaviours release high levels of the neurotransmitter dopamine, which alters the natural state of the brain’s reward pathways.
-This phenomenon is also linked to drug addiction or alcoholism but occurs in all compulsive behaviours.
+This phenomenon is also linked to alcoholism but occurs in all compulsive and drug seeking behaviours.

 Types of Process Addictions